Tech-at-DU/React-Redux-Timers-Tutorial/P11-Keeping-Time/content.md

 31 1021 31509
 ```

+The first column is the count, this should be seconds.

+The second column is the actual number of milliseconds that have elapsed
+since the last interval.
+This should 1000 but, instead it varies.

+The right column is the total lapsed time.
+Notice that after 30 seconds
+the lapsed time is off by half a second!
+Might not seem like much but, it
+would definitely be a problem for many applications.

-Calculating seconds based directly on callbacks from 'setInterval' Something
+Calculating seconds based directly on callbacks from 'setInterval'
-like the script below would be like using the first column.
-As you can see from
+Something like the script below would be like using the first column.
-the output above the results are not very accurate.
+As you can see from the output above the results are not very accurate.

 ```JavaScript
 var secs = 0